What is Priests for Life?

 We welcome your involvement in this growing ministry.

 Fr.
-Frank Pavone was appointed in 1993 by Cardinal John O'Connor to serve as National Director of Priests for Life, and has also served as an Official of the Vatican's Pontifical Council for the Family, which coordinates pro-life activities for the entire Catholic Church.
-He is a priest of the Diocese of Amarillo, TX and leads Priests for Life with the permission of his bishop.
+Frank Pavone was appointed in 1993 by Cardinal John O'Connor to serve as National Director of Priests for Life.
+Fr.
+Frank has also served on the Vatican’s Pontifical Council for the Family, which coordinates pro-life activities for the entire Catholic Church, and the Pontifical Academy for Life.
+Fr.
+Frank is a priest in good standing and carries out his fulltime role as National Director of Priests for Life with his bishop’s permission..

 Priests for Life aims to encourage God's people to respond to the tragedies of abortion and euthanasia, and is an association recognized under the Canon Law of the Catholic Church.